 Every now and then my cat Tara decides to look for new sleeping perches and hiding places.
 It’s as if she sees the whole house with new eyes, and notices things she never has before.
 Dark shadows open up into cozy corners.
 Vast heights are brought down to her level.
 Everything morphs into a new scene, which she traverses or manipulates (sometimes including her people) to suit her purposes.
 It sounds an awful lot likeLearn More

 Today is World Tarot Day, and I blogged about it on my fiction-writing blog, over at Mystery of a Shrinking Violet: World Tarot Day.
 See you there, I hope.

+This past week’s card was the Death card, number XIII.
+In many older Tarot decks, the Fool wasn’t numbered, and card XIII was never named.
 Many Death cards depict a skeleton wielding a scythe as it mows down kings, clergymen, rich and poor, powerful and lowly alike, thus portraying La Mort as the great equalizer.
 In some decks, Death is portrayed as a cloaked figure with a scythe riding a pale horse through fog, stormLearn More

 "I am certain of nothing but the holiness of the heart's affections and the truth of imagination." - John Keats